sandy9159/How-to-make-Arduino-based-thread-winding-machine/README.md

 I have used one Nextion HMI from where User can give Input like how long thread need to be wind on spool in meter.

-after winding that exact length of thread on spool both motor will stop automatically.
+After winding that exact length of thread on spool both motor will stop automatically.

 # COMPONENT USED